 As most of you know, we are working with Waves for Water on a clean water project to bring rural Argisa, Ethiopia much needed filters to create access to safe drinking water.
 We were recently updated on the severity of the water related diseases of the area.
 What we were told has made us realize that time is of the essence.
 We are now trying to bring 100 filters to the area as soon as possible to prevent any more … Keep Reading!!!

-When we went to Ethiopia, Ethiopian Airlines found out what we were doing in Ethiopia, they not only discounted our tickets, but upgraded us for free.
+Ethiopian Airlines found out about the nonprofit work we were doing in Ethiopia, and not only discounted our tickets, but upgraded us for free.
+(Ethiopian Airlines is a very patriotic business; they are still an Ethiopian company and like to see … Keep Reading!!!

 Yesterday I received an email from Sister Donna: